EYH0602/blog/source/about/index.md

 supervised by [Prof. Hao Chen](https://www.cs.ucdavis.edu/~hchen/).
 Previously, I obtained my Bachelor of Science degree at UC Davis, double majored in Applied Math and Computer Science.
-My current study interests are Program Analysis, static analysis based on type theory/functional paradigms and dynamic analysis with random testing (including fuzzing and property-based testing (QuickCheck)).
-I'm also working on the application of program analysis on LLM code understanding and code generation.
+My current study interest is neural program analysis, which includes (program analysis, testing, programming languages) for/by machine learning code understanding and generation.
 During undergrad, I was the president of [HackerHub](https://hackerhub-ucdavis.github.io/)(UCDavis Club).

 <!-- Apart from academics, my interests cover more topics.